 The total revenue John Hancock receives on this Fund is higher than those advised or sub-advised exclusively by unaffiliated entities.
 John Hancock and its affiliates provide advisory and/or sub-advisory services for the underlying fund.
-For these services, John Hancock and its affiliates receive additional fees which are included in the underlying fund expense ratio (i.e. Fund Expense Ratio or FER).
+For these services, John Hancock and its affiliates receive additional fees which are included in the additional fund areas entitle (i.e. European). underlying fund expense ratio (i.e. Fund Expense Ratio or FER).